Anerkiki/pokegotchi-using-pokeapi/README.md

 - Bug discovered after testing:
   - When I delete last pokemon and the form comes back up, it stays at the bottom and I have to scroll up

+- When scroll bar buttons are clicked, the interact button background changes colour

+- Issue with rename input box looking too wide under about 500px

 #### Style To Dos:

+- Choose a slide time and match all - 4000?

 - Make go for a walk button text go black when hover, but not release button, or rename button